Downloads

 To request a download link for RSpec version 2.1.1.18, click here.

 If you need more than thirty days to evaluate the software for purchase, let us know via our contact form (link).
-We may be able to send you an extension so you can continue using the trial version of the software.
+We may be able to send you an extension so you can continue using the trial version of the software for another month.

 Download our Getting Started Manual